Arizona's Family Sports: Early years

+Lotus Communications ownership

 In January 2004, Lotus Communications purchased KPHE from US Interactive.
 The sale was finalized in March, and the station continued to be operated by the Crawfords as Bohemia Visual Music.
 Lotus had intended to launch family-friendly Spanish-language programming, but the station continued to air Bohemia Visual Music.
 In March 2005, KPHE moved from channel 19 to channel 44, moved broadcast facilities from Usery Mountain to the South Mountain antenna farm, and upgraded its broadcast signal in preparation for future digital broadcasting.

-In July 2006, more than a year after announcing its intention to launch a family-focused station, Lotus replaced Bohemia Visual Music programming, first with a mix of music videos, including recorded worship services, and later, with talk shows and other Bible-based instruction.
+In July 2006, more than a year after announcing its intention to launch a family-focused station, Lotus replaced Bohemia Visual Music programming—first with a mix of music videos, including recorded worship services, and later with talk shows and other Bible-based instruction.
 The new programming was branded TV Inspiración.
 KPHE affiliated with Monterrey-based Multimedios Televisión in November 2006 while keeping TV Inspiración as secondary programming.
-In February 2007, KPHE announced that it would carry Spanish-language telecasts of Arizona Diamondbacks Major League Baseball home games, beginning with the 2007 season.
+In February 2007, KPHE announced that it would carry Spanish-language telecasts of Arizona Diamondbacks home baseball games, beginning with the 2007 season.
 These were separately produced broadcasts with their own play-by-play, color commentary, and on-field announcers.
 50 games a season were aired in 2007 and in 2008; original plans called for 75 games in 2009, but the team dropped the deal because KPHE was unable to secure a slot on the local Cox Communications system.

 In the 2010s and early 2020s, KPHE offered a constantly changing lineup of programming, primarily in Spanish and/or religious.
-KPHE had converted to digital broadcasting by June 2009 and was offering four subchannels: its local channel with programming from Telemax, the state TV network of Sonora, Mexico, and Multimedios; two channels of Seventh-day Adventist programming; and infomercials.
+KPHE had converted to digital broadcasting by June 2009 and was offering four subchannels: its local channel with programming from Telemax, the state TV network of Sonora, Mexico, and Multimedios Television; the English and Spanish channels of the Seventh-day Adventist-related 3ABN network; and infomercials.
 Other subchannels that KPHE offered at one time or another included My Family TV and Retro TV, both owned by Luken Communications.
 In April 2013, the station became an affiliate of CNN Latino for eight hours a day, also continuing to air output from Telemax and local productions.
 Eventually, it shifted to airing mostly programming from LATV, though it was announced to air English-language coverage of Arizona Rattlers indoor football for 2021.

+Arizona's Family Sports

+Acquisitions

 On March 11, 2022, Gray Television (owner of CBS affiliate KPHO-TV and independent station KTVK) filed an application to acquire KPHE-LD for $1.75 million.
 The sale was completed on May 4.
 Lotus had previously reached a deal to sell to Sovryn Holdings for $2 million, which was not consummated, as part of its exit from the few low-power TV stations it still owned.
-The primary subchannel continued to broadcast LATV.
-Gray then announced in January 2023 that it would launch the Arizona's Family Sports and Entertainment Network on March 1, 2023, and that it had acquired the rights to Phoenix Rising FC soccer for three years; KPHE will air all 34 matches per season, with five simulcasts on KTVK and one on KPHO in 2023.